seriouslych/linux/README.md

-# My EndavourOS dotfiles and scripts for Hyprland
+# My EndeavourOS dotfiles and scripts for Hyprland
 ![image](screenshot.png)